Evolution of Norman Military Tactics

 The Birth of Chivalric Ideals: From Norman Warrior to Knight

-The term “chivalry” derives from the French chevalier—horseman or knight—a title that the Normans, through their Norman French language, carried into England and beyond.
-Originally, chivalry was simply the practical ethic of a warrior elite: loyalty to one’s lord, skill at arms, and courage in battle.
-The Normans embodied these qualities.
-Their military discipline required absolute obedience on the battlefield, while their feudal compact demanded personal allegiance that was both legal and emotional.
-However, as the Church gained influence over European society, it began to shape this warrior ethos into a moral code.
+The term chivalry derives from the Old French chevalerie, meaning horsemanship or knighthood, and the Normans, through their Norman French language, were instrumental in spreading this concept across Europe.
+Originally, chivalry referred simply to the practical ethics of a warrior elite: loyalty to one's lord, skill at arms, courage in battle, and generosity to companions.
+The Normans embodied these values in their military discipline, which required absolute obedience on the battlefield, and in their feudal compact, which demanded personal allegiance both legal and emotional.

 The Church and the Ordination of Knighthood